nousiaa/fat12-c/README.md

-# BASIC READ-ONLY FAT12 FILE SYSTEM IMPLEMENTATION in C
+# BASIC FAT12 FILE SYSTEM IMPLEMENTATION in C
-This implementation provides basic functionality to read files from a FAT12 file system.
+This implementation provides basic functionality to read and write files from a FAT12 file system.

+Currently supported:
+- READ
+- CREATE (PARTIALLY)

+TODO:
+- MODIFY
+- DELETE

 Should support files up to ~600kb in size

-It includes functions to read the BIOS Parameter Block (BPB), locate files, and read file data.
+It includes functions to read the BIOS Parameter Block (BPB), locate files, and read/write file data.

 The implementation is designed for educational purposes and may not cover all aspects of the FAT12 file system.